 But sequence is different from time, quantity is different from quality, data is different from information.
 More is not always better.
 If we’re going to live in an era of big data and machine learning, we need to find a way to democratise it and make it useful.
 Big corporations and governments shouldn’t have a monopoly.

-There needs to be a human-scale interface for people to store, access, visualise and process data; a world-wide web of data.
+There needs to be a human-scale interface for people to store, access, visualise and process data.

 Insight not data